nunerajender/character/README.md

 ## Installation

-At the moment project is under very intence development so all sources are available on the [Github](https://github.com/slate-studio/character) only.
+At the moment project is under very intense development so all sources are available on the [Github](https://github.com/slate-studio/character) only.
 When beta version is ready gems are going to be available on rubygems as well.

 Add these to projects ```Gemfile```.